annietma/cherry/README.md

 ### Running (on XCode Simulator)
 Note: This app was 'expo eject'd so you need to use expo run:ios instead of expo start.

+To start the app simply run this chain of commands (you need npm previously installed):
 ```git clone https://github.com/annietma/cherry && cd cherry/ && git checkout dev && npm install && expo run:ios```

 ### Limitations